JanWilczek/wolf-sound-blog/_posts/2021-05-07-circular-vs-linear-convolution.md

 # Summary

-In this article, we looked at the difference between the circular and linear convolution.
+In this article, we looked at the difference between the circular and the linear convolution.
 The former treats both given sequences as periodic and is evaluated only for the number of samples corresponding to the period.

-A subset of samples resulting from circular convolution corresponds to the samples in the linear convolution's output.
+A subset of samples resulting from the circular convolution corresponds to the samples of the linear convolution.

 Circular convolution can be implemented efficiently via multiplication in the DFT domain.

 # Bibliography